 Board of Trustees

 The Board of Trustees for Mount St. Mary Catholic High School acts as the governing body.
 The conglomerate works closely with the school's co-sponsors which are The Archdiocese of Oklahoma City and The Sisters of Mercy.
-Furthermore, the board assists MSM President/Principal Talita DeNegri with supervising school operations and guiding the accountability of school leadership.

 Board of Trustee members are recommended and nominated by the executive committee of the board.
 After nomination, they are approved by our co-sponsors before appointment to the board.
 Members serve three-year terms and cannot serve more than two consecutive terms.